hlennon/copulaIVTS/README.md

 # `copulaIVTS`
-An R Package: Digitised Gaussian ARMA Models for Integer-valued time series
+An R Package: Digitised Gaussian copula ARMA Models for Integer-valued time series

 Maintainer: Hannah Lennon
 Contact: drhannahlennon@gmail.com
 Last Updated: 23 March 2021

-The R package `copulaIVTS` provides all statistical R used to implement a Monte Carlo Expectation Maximisation algorithm for maximum likelihood estimation of the dependence parameters of a digitised Gaussian ARMA model.
+The R package `copulaIVTS` provides all statistical R used to implement a Monte Carlo Expectation Maximisation algorithm for maximum likelihood estimation of the dependence parameters of a digitised Gaussian copula ARMA model.
 Useful for count time series also.

 Details are described in the manuscript "Estimation of a digitised Gaussian ARMA model by Monte Carlo Expectation Maximisation",